D2-mods/The-Workshop-Kitpack/README.md

 -

 - These aren't hard rules, but compatibility will be best following these.
 - Install after Rogue Rebalancing.
-Several RR files need to be patched for full compatiblity.
+Several RR files need to be patched for full compatibility.
 - Install after class revision mods, unless they specifically say to install after any kits.
 - Install after mods that revise or overwrite spells.